International Association of Physics Students: International Conference of Physics Students

 ICPS International Conference of Physics Students is the International Conference of Physics Students, which is the main event of IAPS, organized yearly by one of its member committees.
 The purpose of the conference is to create an opportunity for physics students from all around the world to come together, to talk about science and life, to practice presenting their research and, all in all, to have a great time.

 The first ICPS was organized by students of the Eötvös Loránd University, in Budapest, Hungary in the year 1986.
 The event had less than fifty participants, but since then, the conference has grown considerably, nowadays bringing together more than four hundred students.

-The one week of the conference has its fair share of scientific, social and touristic programs.
-One gets a chance to listen to and give lectures on various topics in physics, to check out the laboratories of the host city, to make friends with physics students from all around the world, to get a little glimpse of the foreign cultures that gather here, and to see another part of the world.
+The one-week conference includes scientific, social, and touristic programs.
+Participants attend and deliver lectures on physics topics, visit laboratories in the host city, and interact with physics students from different countries.
+The program also includes exposure to different cultures and the host region.

 The following were venues of the ICPS conferences: